 I hope you are feeling excited about what you can accomplish this year!
 In the beginning of this year, I launched the campaign, Dream Big; taking your big goal for this year, challenging yourself and putting it out there for the world to see.
 We talked about what it means when you vocalize and write out that dream.
 The reality of it becoming true is clearer than when it stays locked in your mind.
 Your goal is forty percent more likely to occur because you write it down.
 That is pretty amazing!
 Get ready to take action, because in this post I will help you write out your goals with 15 journal prompts.

 So as we head into the rest of this year, we need to create habits and patterns that will increase perseverance and drive.
 To keep your Dream Big momentum going, I will share with you my favorite journal prompts to create a continuous habit of writing out your plan.
-With this in mind, I have created a new line of fresh, spring inspired journals as a gift to you.
-These journals have my original watercolor artwork to inspire you to take your dream goal planning to the next level.

 Before we dive into the journal promts, I have a few helpful resources that you can grab from the blog and from the Free Printables page to get you Dreaming Big.
 If you read and get a head start on these four areas, daily journalling will solidify these tasks into habits.